The MARC standard format is dying!

 “what MARC tag and subfield codes am I limited to encoding for these data?”

 BIBFRAME is designed to provide the transition path for MARC 21 format to a robust data exchange based on XML, the standard used by the web for data exchange.
 With XML, it is possible to describe the relationships between things living on the web.
 The emphasis on making relationships is at the heart of the web.
 It is natural for librarians to embrace such ideas to make sharing and access to information more readily available.
 Some might say why change a standard that has worked for 50 years?
-My response is that the world has changed, data has changed, people’s expectations of information and how to share and relate to it have changed.
+My response is that the world has changed, data has changed and people’s expectations of information and how to share and relate to it have changed.

 The energies of those bringing BIBFRAME to life are to be welcomed and supported.
 At Soutron we continue to follow BIBFRAME developments with great anticipation.